kumaraankit/Advance-Javascript/README.md

 62. What are pure functions in Javascript.
 63. What is ASI(Automatic Semicolon insertion) and also mention the area where it does not work.
 64. Explain type coercion.
+65. What are the limitations of arrow functions in javascript and why.

 **JAVASCRIPT BROWSER**